Annaremii/Academy/README.md

-# HTML Basics Course Repositorybv
+# HTML Basics Course Repositorybvvv

 Repository for the Course [HTML Basics](http://) at [Telerik Academy](http://)